dodgog/graph_plugin/IMPORTANT_IDE_SETUP.md

 # Setting Up IntelliSense Support

+Warning: AI USE Formatted by AI, written by Vania

 The default setup from Dart Native Manual doesn't provide full Kotlin support in IDEs.
 Without proper configuration, Kotlin code used for Dart bindings with JNI won't have syntax highlighting.